Challenging a Will

 Lack of Testamentary Capacity

-In essence, when someone makes a Will, they must have sufficient mental capacity to do so (known as Testamentary Capacity).
+When someone makes a Will, they must have sufficient mental capacity to do so.
+This is known as Testamentary Capacity.
 The law requires that the deceased understood:

-1. That they were making a Will and it had the effect of carrying out their wishes upon death;
+- That they were making a Will, and it had the effect of carrying out their wishes upon death;

 Undue Influence

-This is where the deceased had pressure placed upon them or were influenced into either making or changing the terms of a Will.
+This is where the deceased had pressure placed upon them or was influenced into either making or changing the terms of a Will.

 Lack of Knowledge and Approval